home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 - Infra red lights in night mode
 - Status LED

-When the floodlight entity is ON always ON, when OFF controlled based on the internal camera floodlight mode (Off, Auto, Schedule)
+When the floodlight entity is ON always ON, when OFF controlled based on the internal camera floodlight mode (Off, Auto, Schedule), see `select.floodlight_mode` entity.

-When IR light entity is OFF always OFF, when ON IR LEDs will be on when camera is in night vision mode, see "Day night mode"
+When IR light entity is OFF always OFF, when ON IR LEDs will be on when camera is in night vision mode, see `select.day_night_mode" entity.

 ## Update entity